 |Job Opportunity||Academic Research, Scientist, Astronomer, Geophysicist, Nanotechnologist, Meteorologist, Metallurgist, etc.|

 Who is a Physicist?

 Simply put, a physicist is someone who possesses expert knowledge of physics, including the relationship of matter with energy across different time periods within the universe.
-Physicists primarily focus on the genesis and fundamental causes of any phenomena.
+Physicists primarily focus on the genesis and fundamental causes of any phenomenon.
 They mostly illustrate their knowledge and comprehension of the subject mathematically.
-These scientists concentrate on myriad areas of research, which ranges from particle physics, subatomic physics, cosmological and biological physics etc. Mainly, we find two kinds of physicists – Experimental Physicists and Theoretical Physicists.
-The former has expertise in the understanding of all the physical phenomena as well as analysis of various experiments, while the latter has a specialized knowledge of mathematical modelling of the tangible systems to explain and predict various natural phenomena.
+These scientists concentrate on myriad areas of research, which range from particle physics, subatomic physics, cosmological and biological physics etc. Mainly, we find two kinds of physicists – Experimental Physicists and Theoretical Physicists.
+The former has expertise in the understanding of all the physical phenomena as well as analysis of various experiments, while the latter has specialized knowledge of mathematical modelling of the tangible systems to explain and predict various natural phenomena.

 How to Become a Physicist?